 Check your state and private pension entitlements

-- You need 30 qualifying years of National Insurance contributions (or credits) to get the full state pension.
+- The amount of state pension you get depends on what National Insurance contributions (or credits) you have made.
+You need up to 35 qualifying years of contributions to get the full state pension.

 - Check on any occupational or personal pensions you have contributed to.
 Contact the scheme administrators for an up-to-date valuation.